 First, remember that scheduling timely repairs and service will go a long way toward ensuring your appliances run efficiently and without risk of an accident.
-Second, if you’re interested in limiting energy waste even further, then consider upgrading your appliance completely with a new, Energy Star-rated model.
-In addition helping you save money on your monthly bill, you can feel confident that a new appliance will operate safely for several years.
+Second, if you’re interested in limiting energy waste even further, then consider upgrading your appliance completely with a new, Energy StarⓇ certified products.
+In addition to helping you save money on your monthly bill, you can feel confident that a new appliance will operate safely for several years.
 This peace of mind and relative safety may be well worth the cost of your next appliance upgrade.

 Consolidate massive webs of extension cords

 If your family room is a mess of wires that runs under, over and behind pieces of furniture, there are probably steps you can take to make your home more energy friendly and lessen the risk of an electrical fire.

 The quickest way to improve electrical safety in a room with several crisscrossing wires is to consolidate your setup, according to the Public Broadcasting Service.
 Swapping out multiple extension cords for a single power strip, for example, will make it less likely for family members to trip while also ensuring that your outlets do not get overloaded and become a drain on energy efficiency.